dfernandez79/barman/README.md

 ### Browser with AMD

 Barman supports AMD without any adapter or _shim_ configuration.
-But it dependes on an `underscore` module that returns the [underscore] object, so you need to configure it:
+But it depends on an `underscore` module that returns the [underscore] object, so you need to configure it:

  ```js